BobDenny/PythonRotatorSimulator/Rotator/README.txt

 ASCOM Alpaca Rotator Simulator in Python
 ----------------------------------------

-Version: 0.6 (01-Nov-2019)
+Version: 0.7 (15-Jul-2020)
-* Majoe refactoring and addition of functionality including discovery and Management API.
+* Refactoring and addition of functionality including discovery and Management API.
+* Final discovery responser (IPV4 only)

 By: Bob Denny <rdenny@dc3.com>

 This ASCOM Alpaca Standard Rotator simulator will run on Python 3.5 or later (and probably some earlier Python 3s and probably on Python 2.7 as well).